How To Buy Bitcoin UK (BTC Buying Guide)

 Alright, so you want to buy some Bitcoin.
-First things first, a quick crash course on buying crypto in general.
+First things first, a quick crash course on buying crypto in the UK in general.

 Cryptocurrencies are bought through exchanges.
 Exchanges are platforms you need to sign up for (like forums/apps or any other website with user accounts).
+If you need help choosing the right one, check out our list of Best UK Crypto Exchanges.
 Once you’ve signed up, you can log in, deposit credits/money (preferably GBP) into your account.
 And then you can use that money to buy cryptocurrencies on the platform/exchange.

 Buying Bitcoin in the UK has become pretty easy since CEX.io came onto the crypto scene.
 Just sign up, verify your account, and buy BTC with GBP.